-Each child's parents have a legal obligation to financially support the child.
-That obligation lasts until the child reaches "the age of majority", in Illinois, 18, unless the child is still attending high school, in which case until the she/he graduates, but in not past the age of 19.
+Each parent has a legal obligation to financially support the child.
+That obligation lasts until the child reaches “the age of majority”, in Illinois, 18, unless the child is still attending high school, in which case until the she/he graduates, but in not past the age of 19.
 Child support can be terminated early if the child marries, joins the military, or becomes self-supporting.

-In Illinois child support is set using the Percentage method.
-Whatever approach is used, courts look at a variety of sources to determine the paying parent's income and ability to pay.
+In Illinois child support is set using a statutory formula.
+Whatever approach is used, courts look at a variety of sources to determine each parent’s income and ability to pay.
 Income may include wages and the following items:

-People who receive welfare payments or who are unemployed without wages will usually be ordered to make a small monthly payment.
-A court may assign an income different than the one a paying parent appears to have if they believe they are capable of higher earnings.
+People who receive welfare payments or who are unemployed without wages will usually be ordered to make a small contribution.
+A court may impute an income different that what a parent appears to be earning if the Judge believes the parent is capable of higher earnings.

 Once child support is ordered, it can be enforced through a variety of measures.
 The most common is a petition seeking to hold the non-paying parent in contempt (Petition for Rule to Show Cause).
-If the failure to pay is willful, the parent can be sentenced to jail until/unless she/he purges her/his contempt by paying a certain amount toward the back child support.
-Other enforcement tools include garnishing assets, taking tax refunds, suspending driver's and other licenses.
+If the failure to pay is willful, the parent can be sentenced to jail until/unless she/he purges her/his contempt by paying a certain amount toward the back child support (arrearage).
+Other enforcement tools include garnishing assets/income, taking tax refunds, suspending driver’s and other licenses.

 Typically, child support can be modified (upward or downward) upon showing a substantial change in circumstances.
 Such changes include a substantial increase/decrease in the paying parent’s income and substantial increase in the child’s expenses.